performancecopilot/pcp/docs/pcp-programmers-guide.rst

 Name Space
 ~~~~~~~~~~

-pmns man page name spaceThe PMNS file defines the name space of the
+The PMNS file defines the name space of the
 PMDA.
 It is a simple text file that is used during installation to
 expand the Name Space of the PMCD process.
 The format of this file is
 described by the ``pmns(5)`` man page and its hierarchical nature,